Unfinished Barn Door

 If you are on a very strict budget, consider particle board or blockboard, as these are the cheapest of the engineered woods.

-However, it’s also important to factor in the cost of repairs and replacements; these woods will not last the same way solid woods (and especially hardwoods) are likely to.
+However, it’s also important to consider the cost of repairs and replacements.
+These woods do not last as long as solid woods, especially hardwoods.

 Durability

-It’s also crucial to think about where your new doors are going especially for exterior doors when you live in an area that’s prone to harsh weather!
+It’s also important to consider where your new doors will go.
+This is especially true for exterior doors in areas with harsh weather.

 Aesthetics